 An optional speed networking session will run from 1.30pm - 2.00pm.
 There will be an opportunity to sign up for this in advance.

 2:05pmSpotlight Session and View from Japan: Tackling the Productivity Puzzle

-Faced with an aging population and skills shortage, Japanese contractors Shimizu have been pioneers in implementing new technologies, namely robotics, to maintain productivity on key projects including Tokyo Olympic and Paralympic Games facilities and Chaing Airport Terminal 3 Singapore.
-What's next for the company increasingly blurring the boundaries between contractor and technology company?
-From space-hotels to Deep Ocean city what does the future look like and how will expectations on contractors change?
+Faced with an aging population and an acute skills shortage, Japanese contractor Shimizu are increasingly implementing new technologies, namely robotics, to maintain productivity on key projects including the Tokyo Olympic and Paralympic Games facilities and Changi Airport Terminal 3, Singapore.
+From space-hotels to deep-ocean cities, what’s next for the corporation and how does this reflect the changing role of the contractor?